reshinto/reshinto.github.io/docs/interviewPrep/design_principles/readme.md

 ## Low Coupling and High Cohesion

 - these concepts are useful, but are also too abstract and informal
+- it characterizes a stable system
+  - allows you to design the system so that the modules are interchangeable with other

 ### Low coupling